Bootpatch-SLR

 Repository and development branch

-Code location: The current development branch for BPSLR is bpslr/dev.
+Code location: The current development branch for BPSLR is bpslr-dev-6.12.

 git clone https://github.com/YJN-Systems/Bootpatch-SLR.git